nikfrank/tahini/README.md

 so let's go over how that works, and why it looks like that.

-The first thing you'll notice is that we're now booting out component with an initState - we've declared such in a static getter on our Sandwich class, and passed it to tahini's getDevice method.
-We've declared there to be no hummus initially (oh no!)
+The first thing you'll notice is that we're now booting out component with an initState at the bottom in our react-dom render call-
+We've declared there to be no hummus initially (oh no!) in the static getter for initState

 (( Also, there's a naked empty array there - that's the keypath we're mounting the Sandwich to - [] means it'll be the entire app, you'll get a full explanation in the section